HTML <progress> Tag

 <span>Loading:</span>

-<progress value="30" max="100"></progress>
+<progress value="30" max="100" aria-label="Loading progress"></progress>

 </body>

-After this, you may have problems because separate pseudo-classes are provided by different browsers for styling the progress bar.
+</html>After this, you may have problems because separate pseudo-elements are provided by different browsers for styling the progress bar.
 To solve this problem, you can use fallbacks.

-WebKit/Blink provides two pseudo-classes:
+WebKit/Blink provides two pseudo-elements:

-• -webkit-progress-value, which styles the value inside the progress bar.
+::-webkit-progress-bar, which styles the progress element container.::-webkit-progress-value, which styles the value inside the progress bar.

-Style the -webkit-progress-bar with different CSS properties:
+Style the ::-webkit-progress-bar with different CSS properties:

 progress[value]::-webkit-progress-bar {